 - or come from any other source

 The only limitation is that the number of vertices of the mask may not change over time.
-If you are using the mask tracker, this can be easily achieved if you either don't track perspective or use masks with straight edges for tracking.
+If you are using the mask tracker, this can be easily achieved by either not tracking perspective or by using masks with straight edges for tracking.

 Load data from several masks simultaneously

 You can even load the tracking data from several masks simultaneously.
-This is useful, if you want to average the movement of several tracks to increase the accuracy.
-It can also be used to change the tracking region over time: Just start tracking one mask and when you want to change the tracking region, stop tracking this mask and continue with a new mask.
+This is especially useful if you want to average the movement of several tracks to increase the accuracy.
+It can also be used to change the tracking region over time: just start by tracking one mask and when you want to change the tracking region, stop tracking this mask and continue with a new mask.